-U.S. Senator John McCain, ex-POW and political maverick, dead at 81
+John McCain, ex-POW, senator and political maverick, dies at 81

 Obama won 53 percent of the vote to McCain’s 45.6 percent.

-During the Vietnam War, McCain flew attack planes off aircraft carriers.
+McCain flew attack planes off aircraft carriers during the Vietnam War.
 He was preparing for a bombing run in 1967 when a missile inadvertently fired from another plane hit his fuel tanks, triggering a fatal explosion and fire.
 He suffered shrapnel wounds.

 A few months later on Oct.
 26, 1967, McCain’s A-4 Skyhawk was shot down on a bombing mission over North Vietnam’s capital and he suffered two broken arms and a broken leg in the crash.
 A mob then dragged him from a lake, broke his shoulder and stabbed him.